-"Writing novels was something I'd hoped to do all my life, but for a while life kind of got in the way.
-Until I started organising arts events and booked a storyteller.
-I loved how she mesmerised her grown-up audience with traditional tales.
-I trained with several high-profile storytellers and got the bug for performing myself.
-I was nominated for a couple of awards at the Buxton Festival Fringe in 2010, including New Writing, and this brought me back to my love of the written word as well as spoken.
-After a few stops and starts, I got stuck in to what became Cuckoo."Cuckoo
+Sophie writes: "Writing novels was something I'd hoped to do all my life, but for a while life kind of got in the way.
+Until I started organising arts events and trained as a storyteller.
+Then I was nominated for a couple of awards at the Buxton Festival Fringe, including New Writing, and this brought me back to my love of the written word as well as spoken.
+After a few stops and starts, I got stuck in to what became Cuckoo.

+Cuckoo is a gothic psychological thriller.
+It won Sophie the Bath Novel Award 2017 and also the York Festival of Writing Friday Night Live Award 2017.
+Cuckoo was published by Avon at Harper Collins and was selected as a Fern Britton Pick in conjunction with Tesco's.
+It reached the No 1 spot on the Bookseller's Heatseekers chart.
 Her second book, Magpie, is a domestic suspense / mystery, also set in Derbyshire.
-It was released in 2019.
-After its first three days on sale, it went straight to the No 1 spot on the Bookseller's Heatseekers chart, and by its first full week of sales also hit the No 10 spot in the Bookseller's Mass Market Fiction chart and No 11 in the Sunday Times Paperback Fiction chart.
+After its first three days on sale, it went straight to the No 1 spot on the Bookseller's Heatseekers chart, and by its first full week of sales the No 10 spot in the Bookseller's Mass Market Fiction chart and No 11 in the Sunday Times Paperback Fiction chart.

-Sophie still works as an oral storyteller and is currently working on her next novel.
+Sophie continues to work as an oral storyteller, and also works as a copy-writer, editor and coach.
+She is currently working on her next novel.